Peng-Rao/Computing-Infrastructures-Notes/notes/chapters/chapter1.typ

 Hard disk drives typically serve as a foundation for *capacity-driven storage*.
 Large content repositories, unstructured data lakes, and certain enterprise databases can reside on HDD arrays to contain storage expenses.
 Many operators adopt multi-tiered designs: *data frequently accessed by real-time applications sits on SSDs, while older or less active data migrates to HDD volumes.* This distinction helps data centers satisfy performance expectations for mission-critical queries without incurring the higher cost of all-flash systems.
 Ensuring that data remains both accessible and secure, modern facilities rarely rely on single HDDs alone.
 RAID mechanisms or distributed file systems ensure redundancy, so the failure of one drive or even multiple drives does not compromise availability.
 This approach aligns with broader goals of high availability, as data centers strive to deliver robust uptime across a sprawling user base.

 #figure(image("../figures/read-write.jpg"), caption: "Read/Write process in HDDs")

+Four types of delay:
+- *Rotational Delay:* Time to rotate the *desired sector* to the read head
+- *Seek Time:* Time to move the read head to the *desired track*
+- *Transfer Time:* Time to transfer the data from the disk to the host
+- *Controller Overhead:* Overhead for the request management

+#pagebreak()

 == Calculate the I/O service time
 To calculate the I/O service time for an HDD, we need to consider the seek time, rotational latency, transfer time, and overhead control time.
 The formula is: